SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 Q55.
 What is dictionary in Python?

+A55.
+A data structure that allows for storing key value pairs.
+Instead of indices as in the case with lists, keys are used to access the values in a dictionary.

 Q56.
 How is dictionary different from all other data structures.

 Q57.
 How can we delare a dictionary in Python?